 Understanding how employees are classified in India is crucial for businesses to stay compliant with labor laws.

-In our experience of helping global companies hire, pay, and manage employees in India, we have seen many businesses struggle with the legal distinctions between different types of workers.
+In our experience helping global companies hire, pay, and manage employees in India, we have seen many businesses struggle with the legal distinctions between different types of workers.

 Whether you are an employer expanding into India or an employee seeking clarity on your rights, knowing these classifications is essential.

-Workmen vs. Non-Workmen: What's the difference?
+Workmen vs. Non-Workmen: What’s the Difference?

-Workmen include those engaged in:
+Workmen include employees engaged in:

-• Manual or technical work
+Manual or technical work

-• Operational or clerical duties
+Operational or clerical duties

-They are entitled to:
+Workmen are entitled to:

-• Overtime pay
+Overtime pay

-• Retrenchment benefits
+Retrenchment benefits

-• Grievance redressal mechanisms
+Grievance redressal mechanisms

 Non-Workmen include employees in:

-• Managerial or administrative roles
+Managerial or administrative roles

-• Supervisory positions earning above a certain salary threshold
+Supervisory positions earning above a certain salary threshold

-They don’t receive the same protections as workmen but remain covered under:
+Non-Workmen don’t receive the same protections as workmen but remain covered under:

-• Employment contracts
+Employment contracts

-• Company policies
+Company policies

 Contract Workers:

-• Hired through a third-party contractor
+Hired through a third-party contractor

-• Not direct employees of the company
+Not direct employees of the company

-• Contractor handles wages, benefits, and compliance
+The contractor handles wages, benefits, and compliance

-• Company (principal employer) is still responsible for working conditions
+The principal employer is still responsible for working conditions

 Fixed-Term Employees (FTEs):

-• Hired directly by the company for a set duration
+Hired directly by the company for a set duration

-• Receive the same benefits as permanent employees during the contract
+Receive the same benefits as permanent employees during the contract

 Gig Workers:

-• Freelancers or on-demand workers
+Freelancers or on-demand workers

-• Work for multiple employers
+Work for multiple employers

-• Include consultants, drivers, and delivery partners
+Include consultants, drivers, delivery partners

 Platform Workers:

-• Paid per task, not fixed salaries
+Paid per task, not fixed salaries

-• Social security schemes
+Social security schemes

-• Health insurance
+Health insurance

-• Provident fund
+Provident fund (PF)

-• Maternity benefits
+Maternity benefits

 Overall Comparison of Employee Classifications in India